 He stopped there.
 But he needn’t have.

-The next step — the one that matters — is this: a supply chain operative, sitting at her terminal, tasked with ensuring on-time delivery, can within an hour explore strategic questions that would normally take months to percolate through four or five levels of hierarchy before reaching anyone with the authority to consider them.
+The next step — the one that matters — is this: a supply chain operative, sitting at her terminal and tasked with ensuring on-time delivery, can within an hour explore strategic questions that would normally take months to percolate through four or five levels of hierarchy before reaching anyone with the authority to consider them.
 Some organizations will respond to this by restricting data access, introducing governance layers, slowing the signal.
 That response mistakes the symptom for the disease.
 The problem is not that the operative has too much access.
 It is that the organization cannot yet imagine what to do with what she finds.

 These were the exceptions at the event.
 The main themes of the evening were something else entirely: clean data, knowledge storage, cybersecurity hygiene, AI literacy in hiring.
 All of it useful.
 All of it pointing toward problems already on someone’s desk.